Steambot Chronicles

+The game features sandbox style gameplay and several distinct sub-systems for the player to interact with, including multiple rhythm games, mech customisation and combat, and a player-reactive economy.

 A sequel, Bumpy Trot 2, was announced and shown at the 2006 Tokyo Game Show, though it was officially cancelled in 2011.
 Two spin-off titles were also released: Steambot Chronicles: Battle Tournament for the PlayStation Portable and Blocks Club with Bumpy Trot, originally released for the PlayStation 2 and later ported to the PlayStation Portable.

 Plot

-Steambot Chronicles begins with a personality quiz, answers to these questions affecting the personality of the character and how others will react towards him.
-Afterwards, a young male named Vanilla awakes on the shore of Seagull Beach, a seemingly cheerful girl named Coriander (shortened Connie) beside him, and currently suffers from amnesia due to a shipwreck nearby that occurred before the events of the game.
-The player learns that Connie is picking herbs to use as medicine for her bed-ridden mother, Rosemary, who lives in Nefroburg.
+The game begins with a personality quiz, answers to these questions affecting the personality of the player character and how others will react towards him.
+Afterwards, the player character, revealed to be a young male named Vanilla, awakes on the shore of Seagull Beach, with a seemingly cheerful girl named Coriander (Connie for short) beside him, and currently suffers from amnesia due to a shipwreck nearby that occurred before the events of the game.
+Vanilla learns that Connie is picking herbs to use as medicine for her bed-ridden mother, Rosemary, who lives in Nefroburg.
 Vanilla spots a vehicle on a nearby cliff that shoots a bazooka, trapping the two in Seagull Beach.

 Connie must get home to Nefroburg on the last bus, but cannot because of the fallen boulder blocking her path.
-They go to a nearby cottage that, the player finds out, holds bad memories for Connie, evidence of this being her in a picture with two unknown figures.
+She and Vanilla go to a nearby cottage that, as it turns out, holds bad memories for Connie, evidence of this being her in a picture with two unknown figures.
 The two stumble upon an old run-down Trotmobile resembling a bipedal automobile, which they use to leave Seagull Beach.
 Connie discovers that the bus already left minutes ago, and requests that Vanilla take her to Nefroburg.

 On the trip, the two encounter a hoodlum from a gang known as the "Killer Elephants", who challenges Vanilla to a duel.
-After defeating him, the two encounter Marjoram, one of the members of the Garland Globetrotters (a band in which Connie is the lead singer).
-Vanilla will have to find Basil, another member of the band, and take him back to Marjoram and Connie.
+After defeating the hoodlum, the two encounter Marjoram, one of the members of the Garland Globetrotters (a band of which Connie is the lead singer).
+Vanilla will have to help find Basil, another member of the band, and take him back to Marjoram and Connie.

 The four later head back to Nefroburg.
-On the way, they encounter a humongous quadruped mechanical fortress (operated by the "Killer Elephants"), and Vanilla must destroy it before they officially head to Nefroburg, where they encounter yet another member, Fennel (who is suspected of firing the bazooka as Connie and Vanilla on the beach).
+On the way, they encounter a humongous quadruped mechanical fortress (operated by the "Killer Elephants"), which Vanilla must destroy before the trip can continue.
+Once at Nefroburg, the four encounter yet another member, Fennel (who is suspected of firing the bazooka at Connie and Vanilla on the beach).
 After attending a concert at night, the player may choose to change the plot and Vanilla himself.